generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

     - Change so DbConnection does not have to be passed to the repo.
 Instead an adhoc session made by repo has the ISession as generic (0.2.73)
     - Seperate Async and Sync calls (0.2.73)
     - Remove need for IEntity to get and set key value (0.2.73)
-- 0.3.x (No Progress)
+- 0.3.x (Done)
-	- Add more tests for repositry calls (Done)
+	- Add more tests for repository calls (0.3.4)
-	- Change so it isn't allows async methods being called in repo (also for sync (Done)
+	- Change so it isn't allows async methods being called in repo (also for sync)  (0.3.4)
-	- Add more FastCRUD standard calls (Delete and Count) with tests in the repository (Done)
+	- Add more FastCRUD standard calls (Delete and Count) with tests in the repository  (0.3.4)
-	- Change all async tests to use AssetDoesNotThrowAsync (ToDo)
+	- Change all async tests to use AssetDoesNotThrowAsync  (0.3.4)
-	- Fixed issue where factory.Create<IUnitOFWork, ISession>() did not set the sql dialect.
-(Done)
+	- Fixed issue where factory.Create<IUnitOFWork, ISession>() did not set the sql dialect.(0.3.0)
-	- Minimise the use of reflections in session and uow extensions (Done)
+	- Minimise the use of reflections in session and uow extensions  (0.3.4)
-- 0.4.x (Future)
+- 0.4.x (In Progres)
 	- Add where and parameter paramateres into uow and session  extensions.
 And expand Repository.
+(In Progress)
     - Make plan IEntity queries use pure dapper but maybe use FastCRUD SQL builder?
+(In Progress)
     - Add dictionaries to minimise reflections.
+(In Progress)
 - 0.5.x (Future)
     - Add FastCRUD bulk methods with tests to repo.